Hy-Vee offering COVID-19 rapid antibody testing in area

-WEST DES MOINES — Oelwein Dollar Fresh, 1345 S. Frederick Ave., Oelwein is among 250 Hy-Vee, Inc. locations that are offering COVID-19 rapid antibody testing, the company announced earlier the month.
+WEST DES MOINES — Oelwein Dollar Fresh, 1345 S. Frederick Ave., Oelwein is among 250 Hy-Vee, Inc. locations that are offering COVID-19 rapid antibody testing, the company announced earlier this month.

 Patients will receive same day test results in as few as 15 minutes after completing the test.